theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

 In either scenario, both of the databases don't have to be remote.
 You can opt to use only a remote mongo database or only a remote postgresql database.
 Both postgresql and mongo databases can be on the same host, but this isn't recommended due to the amount of resources mongo can use.

 ## Prepare remote Postgres
-GOAL: To use remote Postgres database with Katello we have to:
+GOAL: To use remote Postgres database with Foreman we have to:
-* be able to access the databases from katello box
+* be able to access the databases from foreman box
 * the database user we use to connect to the database needs to own the database, i.e. it can create, alter and delete the tables, indexes and constraints.
 Note it is not required to be able to create the database itself.

 ### Install Postgres